strapi-community/strapi-plugin-website-builder/README.md

 # strapi-plugin-website-builder

-A plugin for [Strapi](https://github.com/strapi/strapi) that provides the ability to manually trigger website builds
+A plugin for [Strapi](https://github.com/strapi/strapi) that provides the ability to trigger website builds manually, periodically or through model events.

 ## Requirements

 The installation requirements are the same as Strapi itself and can be found in the documentation on the [Quick Start](https://strapi.io/documentation/developer-docs/latest/getting-started/quick-start.html) page in the Prerequisites info card.

-**Supported Strapi versions**:
+### Supported Strapi versions

-- Strapi v3.6.8
+- v4.x.x

-(While this plugin may work with the older Strapi versions, they are not supported.)

-**It is recommended to always use the latest version of Strapi when starting new projects**.
+**NOTE**: While this plugin may work with the older Strapi versions, they are not supported, it is always recommended to use the latest version of Strapi.

 ## Installation